Daniel Jones Player Prop Bets for NFL Week 12 | New York vs. Philadelphia 11/28/2021

 Matchup vs. Philadelphia

-- In four matchups against the Eagles, Jones averaged 183 passing yards per game, 49.5 yards fewer than his over/under in Sunday's game.
+- Jones' 183 passing yards per game in four matchups against the Eagles are 49.5 fewer yards than his over/under in Sunday's game.

-- Jones threw multiple touchdown passes two times in those four matchups against the Eagles.
-He threw multiple TD passes against them once.
+- Jones threw multiple touchdown passes two times in those four contests against the Eagles.
+He threw multiple TD passes against them one time.

-- The 244.0 yards per game the Eagles are giving up through the air makes them the NFL's 11th-ranked pass defense.
+- The 244.0 yards per game the Eagles are allowing through the air makes them the NFL's 11th-ranked pass defense.

-- The Eagles have allowed 19 passing TDs this season (1.7 per game), ranking them 26th among NFL defenses.
+- The Eagles have surrendered 19 touchdowns through the air (1.7 per game).
+They are 26th in the NFL in that category.

 Recent Performances

-- Last week against the Buccaneers, Jones went 23-for-38 (60.5 percent) for 167 yards, while throwing one touchdown and two interceptions.
+- In last week's matchup with the Buccaneers, Jones completed 60.5% of his pass attempts for 167 yards, while tossing one touchdown with two interceptions.

-- Jones has 499 passing yards (166.3 ypg), completing 66.7% of his passes and throwing four touchdown passes and three interceptions over his last three games.
+- Jones has racked up 499 passing yards (166.3 per game) and has a 66.7% completion percentage (60-for-90) over his last three appearances, tossing four touchdowns and three interceptions.

 Jones' New York Teammates